Last Updated on

 The CRM isn’t available until the “Plus” plan, where all basic CRM features are included.
 You can add contacts and deals.

-If you’re really interested in sales, you’ll need the “Professional” plan or above.
+If you’re really interested in sales automation, you’ll need the “Professional” plan or above.
 Attribution will give you a visual way of tracking every touchpoint (email or website interaction) a contact has made.

 Free trial – ActiveCampaign offers a 14-day free trial, which have some limitations, but includes most features.